 When you understand why your competitors do the things they do, you can choose to play a game they can’t play.

-There is an interesting section in an obscure poker book called The Raiser’s Edge that explains the concept of a metagame:
+An interesting section in an obscure poker book called The Raiser’s Edge explains the concept of a metagame:

 The metagame is this psychological game that exists among players, involving adjustments – adjustments based on how an opponent is likely to interpret a given set of actions.
 Better players adjust their strategies and styles to those of particular opponents, always analyzing how the opponents are playing in terms of how the opponents believe they’re playing.